|Electrical Plugs & Sockets in France|

 In any case, you'll have to deal with these hermaphroditic French plugs and sockets.

 Look at the photos above and on the right side of this page.
 Note how the plug has a hole to receive a prong, and the socket/outlet/point has a protruding prong.
 This is the ground (earth) connection, recommended but not essential for most small appliances.
 (The ground/earth prong carries no electricity; it acts as a safety in case of a short circuit.)

 This means a full-sized plug that will fit a socket in Germany (or any other European country) will not fit a socket in France.
 (Don't even think of using a British plug anywhere in Europe without a special adapter...)

-Of course you can buy elaborate Euro-adapters designed to receive North American, UK and normal Euro plugs, and to fit into hermaphroditic French sockets as well as into other European outlets:
+Of course you can buy elaborate Multi-adapters designed to receive North American, UK, all Euro and many other plugs, and to fit into hermaphroditic French sockets as well as into other outlets:

 The Simple Adapter Solution

 However, if you're only going to travel in France and other continental countries (not the UK), a simple 2-prong adapter solves several problems at once, and less expensively.
 This sort of flat 2-prong adapter works in French outlets as well as in those of other European countries:

 It even works to adapt North American grounded (3-prong) plugs: the third prong (ground) would go on the bottom side of the adapter:

 Note that you can also use the flat 2-prong adapter with standard large 2-prong Euro plugs that would not otherwise fit in, and connect to, a French hermaphroditic socket because of the France-only ground prong coming out of the outlet: